softpano/Defensive_error_diagnostics_framework/README.md

    <li>Put commas at the end of lists to so your program won&#39;t break if someone inserts another item at the end of the list.</li>
 </ul>

-<p><b>The program should always provide meaningful diagnostics and logging.</b> Meaningful diagnostic is typically a weak spot of many Unix utilities,
+<p><em>One of fundamental principles of defensive programming is that the program should always provide meaningful diagnostics and logging</em>.
+Meaningful diagnostic is typically a weak spot of many
-   which were written when every byte of storage was a premium and computer used to have just one 1M bytes of memory or less (Xenix
-   -- one of the early Unixes worked well on 2MB IBM PCs)</p>
+Unix utilities, which were written when every byte of storage was a premium and the computer used to have just one 1M bytes of memory or less (Xenix -- one of the early Unixes worked well on 2MB IBM PCs)</p>

 <p>If messages
    you get in case of errors or crashes are cryptic and its takes a lot of efforts to related the message to the root case.
 If you